Definite breast cancer risks

 Smoking tobacco increases the risk of breast cancer.
 The risk increases with the number of cigarettes smoked.
 The risk is especially increased in women who started smoking before the age of 20 or before the birth of their first child.

 Weight and height can both affect your breast cancer risk.

 If you had a higher weight at birth, your risk of pre menopausal breast cancer may be higher than someone who had a lower birth weight.

-Women who are overweight before their menopause may have a lower than average breast cancer risk, according to 1 study.
-But women who are overweight after menopause have a higher than average risk of breast cancer.
-This may be because women who are overweight ovulate less than average.
-So their breast cells may be exposed to lower levels of oestrogen.
-But after the menopause, your oestrogen levels are linked to the amount of body fat you have.
-The more fat you have, the higher your oestrogen levels are likely to be.
+Women who are overweight before their menopause may have a slightly lower than average breast cancer risk, according to several meta-analyses.
+But one meta-analysis has shown that women who are overweight after menopause have a higher than average risk of breast cancer.

 Men who are overweight have a higher risk of breast cancer than men of normal weight.

 Taller women have an increased risk of breast cancer after the menopause.
 It's not clear why this is, but taller women may have more breast tissue, which might increase the risk.

 Exposure to radiation is known to increase the risk of many types of cancer.
 But most of this research has been in people who have been exposed to a lot of radiation, due to an atomic bomb explosion or a radiation accident.
 There is known to be a slight increase in risk in people who work with low doses of radiation over a long period of time – for example, X-ray technicians.
 But most of us are never exposed to enough radiation to make much difference to our risk.